Bound by Corruption by BelovedStranger

 He sighed, putting all his pain and weariness into that sound.
 Manipulation.
 He let go of her, yet his words encouraged her to remain.
 “Just…stay.
 You don’t have to say anything.”

-Rather than answer, he began telling her of his upbringing, his childhood.
+Rather than answer her question, he began telling her of his upbringing, his childhood.
 Kagome stayed, but she did not engage him in conversation.
 In fact, she refused even to look at him, but she was listening.
 He could tell, and that was all he sought.
-He told her when he’d been born, how he’d been raised on a small farm, miles from the nearest village.
+He told her of his childhood.
+How he’d been raised on a small farm, miles from the nearest village.
 The youngest of five children, he was the only son.

-Isolated from the rest of humanity, he’d go months, years, without seeing another living soul.
-It was like his family were the only people left in the world alive.
+Isolated from the rest of humanity, he’d gone months, years, without seeing another living soul.
+It was like his family were the only people alive in the world.

 They were self-sufficient but dreadfully poor.
 The chores were grueling, the hours long.
-Rarely, did his father take him with the few times he needed to journey to the nearest village.
+Rarely had his father taken him with on the few times he needed to journey to the nearest village.
 Even that small cluster of huts seemed large and numerous to the young Onigumo.
-Until the one time his father had taken him on a long journey that took weeks, where they’d gone to the city.
-He’d never forget the experience.
-In that moment, he’d felt betrayed by his father.
+Until he was years older and his father had taken him on a much longer journey.
+For the first time in his life, he’d experienced a city.
+A place booming with humanity.
+And endless possibilities.
+After all this time, he’d never forgotten the experience, nor the feeling of betrayal towards his father.

-It took him years to learn that his father had been a soldier, long ago.
-One who lost his taste for killing.
+It was the first time he’d learned that his father had been a soldier, long ago.
+One who’d lost his taste for killing.
 Once freed from service, he’d left civilization, taking his young wife with him, forcing her, and later his family, to live a life of isolation and drudgery.

-His father had taken his past, so Onigumo stole his father’s future, murdering the old man in cold blood.
-Then he’d left home, abandoning his mother and sisters to make their own way in the world.
-He’d cared not whether they lived or died.
+Months after they’d returned to their isolated home, Onigumo decided to take from his father what had been stolen from him: time.
+His father had robbed Onigumo of his past, so Onigumo stole his father’s future.
+Killing him had been beyond satisfying, and over far too quickly.
+With blood still on his hands, he left home, abandoning his mother and sisters to make their own way in the world.
+Uncaring whether or not they lived or died.
 He’d never looked back, never returned.

-But he didn’t tell the miko, only that he’d wanted more out of life after seeing the city, so he’d simply… left.
+But he didn’t tell the miko these things, only that he’d wanted more out of life after seeing the city, so he’d simply…left home.
 A half-truth.

 “But you didn’t do great things,” interrupted Kagome, finally speaking.
 “You became a murder, raping and pillaging.
 You’re nothing but a criminal.”